HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_using_each_retargeting.png",
-  caption="Percentage of pages using a retargeting servic.", description="Bar chart showing the most popular services used for retargeting and the number of websites that use them.
+  caption="Percentage of pages using a retargeting service.", description="Bar chart showing the most popular services used for retargeting and the number of websites that use them.
 Google Remarketing Tag is used by 26.92% of desktop sites and 26.64% of mobile sites, Criteo by 1.25% and 1.21% respectively, AdRoll by 0.48% and 0.38%, SharpSpring Ads by 0.12% and 0.09%, Albacross by 0.04% and 0.03%, SteelHouse by 0.03% and 0.02%, Smarter Click by 0.02% and 0.01%, Blue by 0.02% and 0.01%, Cross Pixel by 0.02% and 0.01%, and finally Picreel by 0.01% and 0.01%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=882622568&format=interactive", sheets_gid="1940290757",